-Kayak in the waters of Abel Tasman National Park, trek through the wilds of the South Island's national parks, try exhilarating adventures in Queenstown, hike along the Routeburn Track, cross the spectacular Southern Alps, cycle along the remote rail trail in Central Otago.
+Kayak in the waters of Abel Tasman National Park, trek through the wilds of the South Island's national parks, try exhilarating adventures in Queenstown, cross the spectacular Southern Alps, cycle along the remote rail trail in Central Otago.

 New Zealand is the perfect place for adrenaline and activity, and there's nowhere in the country more suited to that than the South Island.
 On this two-week trip, cover the ground (or water) by sea kayak, boat, bike, and on foot.
 Explore Abel Tasman National Park, hike the Routeburn Track, glide along the waters of Milford Sound and take two wheels through the Rail Trail in Central Otago.
 If you're not out of breath just from reading all that, then it's time to start packing.

 More information about the accommodation that we use for this trip can be found by clicking the button below.

 Transfer by ferry to the South Island.
 Transfer by water taxi into Abel Tasman National Park

 Sea-kayak in Abel Tasman, out to the edge of the park before joining a short transfer to Marahau.